Being interviewed on music blogs is EXCITING! You have received an invitation from a media outlet – music blog, newspaper, or magazine.

 Understand that any media interview poses a tremendous opportunity.
 Even if the questions seem mundane or annoying.

-There’s another reason to be prepared and crush your interview.
+But there’s another reason to be prepared to put your best foot forward and crush your interview.
 That reason is GOOGLE.
 Your responses will be indexed by Google and searchable for years to come.
-In the future when potential fans or industry folks want to know about you they will almost certainly search to see what’s out there first.
-Strong interview responses are seeds for relationships you will be developing in your future, so plant them well.
+In the future when potential fans or industry folks want to know about you they may very well search for articles.
+Strong interview responses are seeds for relationships you will be developing in your future that you don’t even have yet.

 Convey Your Personality, Feelings & Values

-If you are dry-witted, silly, emotionally fragile, a hopeless romantic, or a rabble-rouser, show off your personality in your responses.
-Interviews are a place where you can relate your feelings and values, so don’t be shy about this.
-These are probably most evident in your songwriting and recording style, but it doesn’t have to end there.
-Use each interview as an opportunity to showcase all the little quirks that make you who you are.
-It will help others relate to you not just as a musician, but as a human being.
-That’s a whole lot more powerful.
+If you are dry-witted, silly, emotionally fragile, a hopeless romantic, or a rabble-rouser, you can show off your personality style in your responses.
+Interviews are also a place where you can relate your feelings and values.
+These are probably most evident in your songwriting and recording style and often they get lost in translation when it is time to express them on the written page.
+Show your vulnerability and create connections to themes and values in your music as they relate to you as a human being.

 Go Deep – Provide Through Responses